Written by

 Windows has a built-in USB Troubleshooter tool that can scan for problems and apply fixes in some cases.

-After it scans for problems, it will show you a list of any issues it detects.
+This tool will show you a list of any issues it detects.
 You have the option of applying the fixes automatically or selecting the fixes to apply yourself.
 In most cases, it's best to apply them automatically so you don't have to sort through a lot of technical details.

 Fix 9: Update the generic USB hub configuration